highbyte/dotnet-6502/docs/host-apps/headless/overview.md

 ### Remote control

 The headless app can expose a TCP remote control endpoint that lets external processes drive the running emulator.
 See [Tools / Remote control](../../tools/remote-control/overview.md).
-The remote protocol includes `emu.savesnapshot` and `emu.loadsnapshot`; both commands require an explicit snapshot path on the machine running the headless emulator.
+The remote protocol includes `emu.savesnapshot` and `emu.loadsnapshot`.
+Absolute paths are used as-is on the machine running the headless emulator; relative paths are resolved from the shared snapshot directory.

 ## CLI arguments